dryave/Final-Project/README.md

 Hello, and welcome to my final presentation GitHub page!
 Below is Part 3 of my final project.
 You will also find the Final Project Proposal (Part I) and the Final Project Part II on this GitHub page.
 I look forward to your feedback!

+# Audience

+The audience for this presentation is graduate students—particularly those in the Telling Stories with Data Class.
+I wanted this presentation to be accessible to everyone in the room, helping them understand a complex issue and a few key takeaways.
+This is a very difficult issue to teach, let alone in one minute!
+I believe that in my final deliverable, I help an unfamiliar audience learn about what makes malaria unique and what has happened in the realm of malaria treatment and prevention, specifically over the last few decades.
+I used a persona to describe my target audience (please see Part II for the persona) which helped me pinpoint what I wanted to achieve and how I needed to present the data.

+This presentation would look quite different if I were presenting to the board of the President’s Malaria Initiative or the Gates Foundation.
+In that case, I would have similar takeaways but told in a much different way.
+In my final Shorthand presentation, I help ease the audience into the information by teaching them remedial information and building on that as I go along.
+After graduation, I hope to go into a field where decisions on funding need to be made.
+I will be able to use what I learned about designing for your audience to help me prove my key points and achieve the call to action, whatever it may be.

+With my audience in mind, and through the many iterations of user feedback, I found that I needed to greatly simplify my messages.
+In my behavioral economics class, we discussed the “curse of knowledge,” where once you know something, it is very hard to understand what it was like to not know that information.
+I was not surprised that many people did not understand the distinction between a vector-borne and a contagious disease, but I did not realize that some people did not know what a vector-borne disease is.
+Of course, before I began my malaria prevention work, I didn’t know what it was either.
+Completing user feedback greatly helped me simplify and tailor my message so that it wasn’t too technical or inaccessible.
+Because of the frank feedback my users gave me, I believe that my presentation was made better and stronger.

+# Overall Summary

+My goal for the presentation was to educate graduate students about malaria interventions and ultimately donate to an organization that advocates for and experiments with low-cost, high-effectiveness treatments.
+In the non-profit space, we often hear that there simply isn’t enough money to do certain things, and this is undoubtedly true.
+However, there are manners to make change that don’t require significant financial investment—at least, there are ways to effect small change in cost-restrained environments.

+I hope that my visualizations help tell the story that I want to tell.
+Malaria is a disease that we are not able to eradicate yet but we can help prevent and treat.
+For organizations that don’t have war chests, small incremental change can have large impacts if these changes are implemented well.
+I hope as well to encourage students to check out the Poverty Action Lab and donate to their very exciting malaria programs currently being researched in sub-Saharan Africa.

+One place I struggled with this assignment was with finding the data I needed.
+There exist many data sets on malaria, but few that tell this particular story.
+For my potentially most important viz, a plot of effectiveness versus cost, I had to take key findings from a few different papers and summaries to display the findings on one graph.
+A clear missing piece of this puzzle is a comprehensive literature review of malaria interventions and their successes or failures.
+This dearth fits with the current narrative in development work that there is not nearly enough monitoring and evaluation of programs.
+If we don’t know what is successful, why should we continue to throw money at the problem in that specific way?
+Nobel Prize laureates Banerjee and Duflo have the same opinion, which is the foundation of the Poverty Action Lab.

+If I were to continue this project, I would want to examine other countries and how interventions there have been different or similar.
+I also would like to take a look at local organizations doing work on the ground.
+Here, I examined mostly work by the World Health Organization and the United Nations, which is certainly an important part of malaria prevention and treatment but not the entire story.
+There are wonderful innovators in sub-Saharan Africa who will eventually unlock the key to ending malaria.
+I hope that one day their stories are told as well.

+_______
+Below you will find Parts I and II of my final presentation.
+Again, please visit https://carnegiemellon.shorthandstories.com/dryavepresentation/index.html to access my final presentation.
+Thank you!

 # Final Project Proposal (Part I)

 # Outline